Rasamay Dutt: Family

 From Rasamay Dutt's father sprang the famous Dutt family of Rambagan, Calcutta.
 Rasamay had two younger brothers, Harish and Pitambar; and five sons, Kissen, Kylas, Govin, Hur and Greece.
 His youngest brother Pitambar's sons were Ishan Chunder and Shoshee Chunder.
-Ishan was father of author Jogesh Chandra Dutt and author-cum-administrator Romesh Chunder Dutt.
+Ishan was the father of author Jogesh Chandra Dutt and author-cum-administrator Romesh Chunder Dutt.
 Rasamay's younger four sons were notable authors, Kylas being the first Indian author of a fictional work in English.
-Govin was the father of poetess Toru Dutt.
-British Communist leader Rajani Palme Dutt had also descended from this family.
+Govin was the father of poet Toru Dutt.
+British Communist leader Rajani Palme Dutt also descended from this family.